 - non-alcoholic fatty liver disease.

-I note that in 2015, I started taking Pure Encapsulations brand of myo-inositol supplement (a B-vitamin) at the recommendation of my naturopath, taking 1/4 tsp/day.
+I note that in 2015, I started taking Pure Encapsulations brand of myo-inositol supplement (a B-vitamin) at the recommendation of my naturopath, taking 1/4 tsp/day in water or added to my morning smoothie.
 It’s positive effect was amazing!
 I lost weight, had more energy, and many of the symptoms listed above went away.
 I continue to take myo-inositol at a higher dose (1/2 tsp/day), to help my liver and keep things in check.
 See also my article Choline, Inositol, and Insulin Resistance for more about this.

 NOTE: I tried switching to a less expensive brand (NOW or Jarrow), but these didn’t help as much so I went back to Pure Encapsulations.